Lin-Brain-Lab/EEG_Event-Related-Potentials/README.md

 > Script 'EEGLABDataReMark' was written by KJ to alter the event codes in EEGLAB before segmentation

 - Primary BrainVision preprocessing done by KJ (Uploaded to BrainVision branch)
+> Script 'BVimport' was written by KJ to import and sort data preprocessed in BrainVision into a structure in MATLAB